-Resources, activities and organizations that support diverse faculty and staff
+Help talented minority professionals answer their most pressing employment questions by highlighting the resources, activities and organizations that support diverse faculty and staff at your institution.

 BE AN INSIDER

-Follow us on Twitter -- nearly 35,000 of your colleagues already do!
+Follow us on Twitter -- more than 65,000 of your colleagues already do!
 We'll tweet some of our most popular stories each day and give you a few insider notes as well.

 For the latest technology news and opinion from Inside Higher Ed, follow @IHEtech on Twitter.